Clothing brand fashion startup business model planning

 Choosing between wholesale and DTC for your clothing brand is one of the most consequential decisions you'll make.
 Here's how to think through it honestly.

 A few years back, the conventional wisdom in apparel startups was "DTC everything, wholesale is dead."
 Brands like Warby Parker and Allbirds were being held up as proof that you could build massive businesses without ever selling through a retailer.
-Then reality set in — customer acquisition costs exploded, DTC brands discovered that building a customer base from scratch is brutal and expensive, and some of the darlings of the DTC revolution ended up struggling badly.
+Then reality set in (customer acquisition costs exploded), DTC brands discovered that building a customer base from scratch is brutal and expensive, and some of the darlings of the DTC revolution ended up struggling badly.

 Meanwhile, plenty of brands that bet on wholesale kept growing steadily, if less dramatically.
-And some brands that cracked the hybrid model — strong DTC with strategic wholesale accounts — have built some of the most resilient businesses in apparel.
+And some brands that cracked the hybrid model, strong DTC with strategic wholesale accounts.
+Have built some of the most resilient businesses in apparel.

 The right answer for your brand depends on your product, your market, your resources, and what you're trying to build.
-Let's actually think through this.
+Let's actually think through this.!Trade shows for wholesale apparel brands

 Understanding the DTC Model